 2004: Lea Fastow a former Enron assistant treasurer and the wife of Andy Fastow, “pled guilty to a misdemeanor tax charge and was sentenced to one year in a federal prison in Houston, and an additional year of supervised release.”

-2004: In “Meanwhile: The Jewish Ghosts of Salonika” published today Ari L. Goldman examines modern Greek attitudes towards Jews and Israel against a backdrop of this once thriving Jewish community that disappeared in the Holocaust.
+2004: In the following article entitled “Meanwhile: The Jewish Ghosts of Salonika” Ari L. Goldman examines modern Greek attitudes towards Jews and Israel against a backdrop of this once thriving Jewish community that disappeared in the Holocaust.

 A century ago this beautiful port city on the Aegean Sea was bristling with Jewish life.
 There were synagogues, Jewish social clubs, a vibrant Hebrew language press and institutions of Jewish learning.
 The city was a world center of Sephardic Jewry.
 Half the city was Jewish and for many years the port was even closed to commerce on Saturdays in observance of the Jewish Sabbath.
 But that rich Jewish life came to an abrupt end when Nazi Germany rolled into Salonika in 1943 and carried 50,000 Jews away to death camps.
 Ninety-seven percent were killed.
 Barely a word of protest was heard from fellow Greek citizens.
 I thought of the ghosts of that decimated community while visiting Greece on a lecture tour.
 I came to talk about the subjects I know best — religion and journalism — but the subject of Jews kept coming up.
 As an American Jewish academic traveling in Europe, I expected that I would get angry questions about U.S. foreign policy, especially the war in Iraq and President George W. Bush's support for the Israeli government of Ariel Sharon.
 But I didn't expect the anger would be directed toward Jews.
 "Don't you think that American Jews have too much power?" one well-dressed man challenged me at a university-sponsored dinner in Athens.
 "They control everything.
 They control Bush.
 They control America.
 It's got to be stopped."
 The next night I spoke at the University of Athens.
 One professor grilled me on what he called the "strange" alliance between Jews and Evangelical Christians in support of Israel.
 The following day here in Salonika, another professor called the Christian Zionists hypocrites for their support of Israeli policies.
 "How can they profess a religion of love and at the same time support 'targeted killings' of Palestinians?" he asked.
 "There is also Jewish love," I told the professor.
 "But this isn't about love or hate, it's about survival."
 The Jewish Museum of Salonika tells the story of a community that did not survive.
 It is a small but impressive place.
 On the first floor there are the remnants of the Jewish cemetery, complete with headstones with Hebrew writing and photographs of Jewish women visiting the graves.
 On the second level a timeline shows that the community's roots goes back to the expulsion of the Jews from Spain in 1492.
 Jews found refuge in this city by the sea.
 Over the next 400 years they thrived here.
 Most of the museum is dedicated to the glory that was Jewish Salonika.
 There are photographs and religious artifacts.
 The humiliation and destruction of the Jews is limited to one room, which includes documents of expulsion, the uniform of the death camp inmates and objects of everyday life taken from the dead: shoes, combs and glasses.
 At the museum entrance there is an armed guard, a steel gate and a buzzer system.
 The museum director said the museum gets few visitors these days, especially after the bomb attacks on two synagogues in Istanbul in 2003 in which 20 people were killed.
 "People are afraid," she said.
 What a pity.
 After all the hatred I've heard from European academics, I would love to bring a few here to Salonika to show them what Jews without political power look like.